The Meaning Behind The Sequin-Adorned Costumes Of The Prom

 Advertisement

-“[Murphy] talked about the feeling of a big Hollywood musical and bright color palette of purples and pinks, aqua and greens [for the New Yorkers],” explains Eyrich — who’s won five Emmy Awards for her work on Murphy’s shows — on a call.
-“The rest was a neutral color palette to show the difference between the glitz and glamour of Broadway and real life in the Midwest.”
-It’s also the colors of The Prom logo (see top photo).
+“[Murphy] talked about the feeling of a big Hollywood musical and bright colour palette of purples and pinks, aqua and greens [for the New Yorkers],” explains Eyrich — who’s won five Emmy Awards for her work on Murphy’s shows — on a call.
+“The rest was a neutral colour palette to show the difference between the glitz and glamour of Broadway and real life in the Midwest.”
+It’s also the colours of The Prom logo (see top photo).

 Advertisement